nit-x/nit-x.github.io/index.md

    * ```cls``` is used to clear the terminal screen

-   **NOTE: Don't forget to use 'cls' command as download history will remain displayed on the terminal and the examiner might doubt.**
+   **NOTE: Don't forget to use 'cls' command as downloaded history command will remain displayed on the terminal and the examiner might doubt you.**

  * <h2>Example:</h2>